KaveAndrew/little-taco-shop/README.md

-This is all what I know about HTML 🙂
+This is all what I know about HTML for now🙂
 <br>
 Link: